Heart Granny Square Tote Bag | Free Pattern & Tutorial

 First, attach your yarn to these two chain spaces, then stitch down, flip the bag, and stitch back up to the top.
 Fasten off.

-Attach your yarn two these two chain spaces, stitch down, flip the bag, and stitch back up to the top.
+Then, attach your yarn to these two chain spaces, stitch down, flip the bag, and stitch back up to the top.
 Fasten off.

 Finally, attach your yarn to the top left, stitch down, across the bottom, then up the other side, and fasten off.
-In the bottom-left and bottom-right ch2-sp, sl st, ch1, sl st.
+In the bottom-left and bottom-right chain spaces, sl st, ch1, sl st to work around the bend.
+Fasten off.

 Now all the squares should be connected except for the opening at the top!